vezzolter/DSA/Algorithms/Searching/Searching.md

 - **Searching Algorithm** — is a set of steps used to retrieve a particular element within a collection of data.
   - **Successful Search** — is an outcome in which algorithm found the element(-s) containing argument.
   - **Unsuccessful Search** — is an outcome in which algorithm didn't the element(-s) containing argument.
+- **Criterion** — is a rule used to determine whether an element meets the requirements of the search.
 - **Collection** — is a data structure, which is used to group multiple elements together.
   - **Table** — is a small collection of all elements.
   - **File** — is a big collection of all elements.
   - **Database** — is a large collection of all elements.
+  - **Search Interval/Space**  — is subset of a collection, that is being searched and it may change dynamically depending on the algorithm.
 - **Element/Record/Item** — is an individual entity within a collection.
-  - **Index/Key of Element** — is a position of an element within collection.
+  - **Index** — is a position of an element within collection.
-  - **Value/Data of Element** — is an actual information stored within the element.
+  - **Value/Data** — is an actual information stored within the element.
+  - **Key** — is a unique identifier or attribute associated with an element in a collection, can be used as the primary criterion for different operations.
-- **Target/Key Element** — is a one that search algorithm seeks to find within a collection, serves as a reference for comparison.
+  - **Target Element** — is a one that search algorithm seeks to find within a collection, serves as a reference for comparison.
-- **Argument** — is a parameter passed to an algorithm, which provides the criteria, which will be used to find the desired element.
-- **Criterion** — is a rule used to determine whether an element meets the requirements of the search.